ThaiVinNguyen/Project1SearchandSampleReturn/README.md

 ##### In autonomous mode, I managed to map at least 40% with at least 60% fidelity.
 Also, some capability to detect, navigate towards rock samples, and pick them up was added.
 There are instances where it would crash against the rocks in the middle of the map, sometimes getting stuck.
 Also, sometimes it stays in a loop going to the same places over and over, or just stays around in circles looking for a greater navigable path.

-##### Would further optimization be pursued, it would be in the better obstacle detection area (specially rocks in the middle of the map, not big enough to be perceived as obstacle), along with better decision making after it notices it stayed in a loop, and running in circles.

 ##### Below is the simulator setup used for the Autonomous Mode.

 ![alt text][image5]